davidjuhyung/puppeteer-api/README.md

 - Puppeteer Buildpack on Heroku is 200+MB in size, which takes up the half the allowed slug size on Heroku (500MB).
 Just to name a few frustrations:
   - https://github.com/nguyenkaos/puppeteer-heroku-buildpack/issues/1
   - https://stackoverflow.com/questions/71299185/heroku-error-compiled-slug-size-is-too-large-with-puppeteer
+- Even if you managed to fit it under 500MB, the performance of the application is severely degraded with the "out of memory" error throwing every 5 seconds.
 - There have not been any proposed olutions other than opting out to use a premium sofrware.
 Hence, I have made a dedicated Heroku server that does exactly what the Puppeteer library does, except now you do not need to install Puppeteer on your machine.

 <br />